hibounashi/Building-meriem-s-Portfolio/README.md

 # Portfolio Website

-This repository contains a responsive personal portfolio website template built with HTML, Tailwind CSS, and JavaScript.
-It showcases a developer's skills, projects, and professional experience.
+This repository contains a responsive personal portfolio website template designed by me for a friend, using HTML, Tailwind CSS, and JavaScript.
+It showcases their skills, projects, and professional experience.

 ## Features

-- **Responsive Design**: Ensures a seamless user experience across devices.
-- **Personal Info**: Displays name, role, bio, and social media links.
-- **Languages**: Highlights proficiency in various languages.
-- **Education**: Details academic background in cybersecurity.
-- **Services**: Lists offered services like mobile app development and code review.
-- **Projects**: Showcases projects with descriptions and GitHub links.
+- Responsive design
+- Personal info and contact details
+- Languages and education sections
-- **Contact**: Provides email and social media links.
+- Services and projects showcase

 ## Screenshots
 <img src="post.svg"/>